BRRRR Strategy: Formula to Buy 5 Rental Properties in 2 Years and Payoff in 7

-There are many strategies and tactics to implement in order to accomplish this feat, like Josh Sheets integration of personal and professional financing, Fernando Aires three principles to achieving financial independence, and committing to this straightforward four step process, among many others.
+There are many strategies and tactics to implement in order to accomplish the feat of financial independence, like Josh Sheets’ integration of personal and professional financing, Fernando Aires’ three principles to achieving financial independence, or committing to this straightforward four step process, among many others.

 However, the fastest financial freedom strategy I’ve ever come across is Andrew Holmes’ 2-5-7 strategy.
 He has successfully implemented this strategy, which is a version of the infamous BRRRR strategy (buy, rehab, rent, refinance, repeat) on over 160 properties.
 In our recent conversation, he outlines, in extreme detail, his exact step-by-step 2-5-7 formula for how he purchases a minimum of 5 properties every 2 years and pays them off in 7.

 Andrew’s investment strategy adheres to what he calls the “2-5-7” formula.
 In 2 years, the goal is to accumulate a minimum of 5 properties and using the cash flow pay them off in 7 years.
 Andrew said, “The formula doesn’t change, it’s just the number of properties, how much cash flow you want to create, and you scale based on that.”

 In order to achieve his specific investment goals, Andrew has the following additional requirements at are not necessarily included in the original BRRRR Strategy:

 - Deal Location – “Most people, whenever they own rental properties, they tend to buy … in areas that are rather challenging.
 We have a different philosophy, which is we tend to buy in bread and butter areas, right next to what we would call premium areas.
 Basically, if premium areas are A, we tend to buy B- or C+.”

 - Minimum 25% equity– “Whenever we’re buying a property, after rehab, it must have a minimum of 25% equity.”